section-engineering-education/engineering-education/articles/basics-of-transfer-learning/index.md

 Basic understanding of machine learning and deep learning.
 For an introduction or refresher on some basic machine learning concepts check out this [article](/engineering-education/supervised-learning-algorithms/).
 Some machine learning and deep learning concepts are also covered [here](/engineering-education/automated-fake-news-detection/).

 ### Useful Terms
-**Pre-trained models** – models trained on a sizeable benchmark dataset to solve a problem similar to a problem one might want to solve.
+**Pre-trained models** – models trained on a sizeable benchmark dataset to solve a problem similar to an already solved problem.
+We discuss the [applications](#applications-of-transfer-learning) of such models in transfer learning later on.

 **Neural network** – a series of algorithms that are modeled on the human brain, to identify underlying relationships in data.

 **Artificial general intelligence (AGI)** – hypothetical machine intelligence with the capacity to learn or understand any intellectual task a human being can.

 **Domain knowledge** – knowledge about the environment in which a target system operates.
+In this context, the environment can be a specific activity or profession.
+For example, domain knowledge in the medical field describes the knowledge of medical experts.

 **Feature** – an individual measurable property that is being observed.
 It is an attribute shared by all the independent units on that analysis is to be done.